8ta4/quest/DONTREADME.md

 ### Navigation

+> Does `quest` use `chrome.commands`?

+No, it doesn't. `chrome.commands` only supports [up to 4 shortcuts](https://developer.chrome.com/docs/extensions/reference/api/commands#:~:text=at%20most%20four%20suggested%20keyboard%20shortcuts), but `quest` needs more than that.

+Instead, `quest` relies on event listeners in the content scripts.

 > How does the viewport adjust when you reveal an answer?

 When you reveal an answer, the viewport automatically scrolls to the start of the current segment.
 Here's why: